xzhou110/Customer_Insights_from_Amazon_Echo_Reviews/README.md

 - Topic Modeling

 ### Learning and Recommended Next Steps:
-- Learned to use cloud computing for large scale data.
+- Leveraged cloud computing for processing large scale data.
 Worked with AWS and Zeppline and solved technical challenges
-- For next steps, possible to combine cluster analysis with topic modeling to extract more precise information
+- For next steps, explore possibility of combining cluster analysis with topic modeling to produce more insights